Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Method

-Tag\&Tab selects $K$ words with the highest entropy value in a sentence, which are referred to as \textit{Keywords}.
-By selecting a small number of informative keywords, we aim to capture the semantic importance of the pretraining content.
+Tag\&Tab selects $K$ words with the lowest entropy values in a sentence, which are referred to as \textit{keywords}.
+By selecting a small number of informative keywords, it aims to capture the semantic importance of the pretraining content.
 This approach hinges on a hypothesis that only $K$ selected keywords are needed to accurately predict the membership of the entire input text in the pretraining data, minimizing noise from other words in the input text~\cite{shi2023detecting}.

-Tag\&Tab operates under black-box constraints regarding the target model, meaning that we can produce output from a given input text and observe the token probability of the model's predictions, but we do not have access to the model's weights~\cite{truex2019demystifying,hu2022membership,mattern2023membership}.
-Additionally, we assume that prior knowledge about part of the pretraining data or its distribution is known~\cite{touvron2023llama,biderman2023pythia,chang2023speak}.
+Tag\&Tab operates under black-box constraints, meaning that we can observe token probabilities from a given input but lack access to the model’s weights, which is standard practice in MIAs~\cite{truex2019demystifying,hu2022membership,mattern2023membership,zhang2024min}.